-1. In the upcoming year, does the state anticipate any changes in:

-Synar sampling methodology Yes 🖂 No Synar inspection protocol Yes  No

-If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.

-2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2014.
+1. In the upcoming year, does the state anticipate any changes in: Synar sampling methodology If changes are made in either the Synar sampling methodology or the Synar inspection protocol, the state is required to obtain approval from CSAP prior to implementation of the change and file an updated Synar Survey Sampling Methodology (Appendix B) or an updated Synar Survey Inspection Protocol (Appendix C), as appropriate.
+2. Please describe the state's plans to maintain and/or reduce the target rate for Synar inspections to be completed in FFY 2018.
 Include a brief description of plans for law enforcement efforts to enforce youth tobacco access laws, activities that support law enforcement efforts to enforce youth tobacco access laws, and any anticipated changes in youth tobacco access legislation or regulation in the state.
 Alabama has maintained a fairly low retailer violation rate over the past few years using a fairly simple formula, which seems to be effective.
 The main component of this plan is to conduct a substantial number of additional non-Synar compliance checks.
-Coupled with these checks is a robust merchant education component.
+Coupled with those checks is a robust merchant education component.
 This together, along with the Alabama Department of Public Health's area staff with local coalitions seems to be an effective strategy to maintain low non-compliance rates.
 3. Describe any challenges the state faces in complying with the Synar regulation.
-(Check all that apply.)

-$\boxtimes$ Limited resources for law enforcement of youth access laws $\boxtimes$ Limited resources for activities to support enforcement and compliance with youth tobacco access laws Limitations in the state youth tobacco access laws
+(Check all that apply and describe each challenge in the text box below it.) ☐ Limited resources for law enforcement of youth access laws Alabama has very limited resources to conduct the enforcement of youth access laws.
+With such limited funding, we will have to work with non-traditional partners such as American Cancer Society and the Alabama Comprehensive Cancer Coalition for ideas on potential areas for collaboration. □ Limited resources for activities to support enforcement and compliance with youth tobacco access laws Limited resources for activities to support enforcement and compliance with youth tobacco access laws.
+Alabama has very limited resources to support enforcement and compliance with youth tobacco access laws.
+Nevertheless, in FY 2016 a priority of focus for prevention strategy efforts is to reduce and / or prevent tobacco use.
+Having this as a specific priority of focus allows contracted prevention providers to concentrate efforts towards tobacco which in effect allows for added collaboration and resources toward these activities.
+With such limited funding, we will have to work with our partners on the "Restriction of Youth Access to Tobacco

-- Limitations in the state youth tobacco access laws - Limited public support for enforcement of youth tobacco access laws - Limitations on completeness/accuracy of list of tobacco outlets - Limited expertise in survey methodology - Laws/regulations limiting the use of minors in tobacco inspections - Difficulties recruiting youth inspectors - Issues regarding the age balance of youth inspectors - Issues regarding the gender balance of youth inspectors - Geographic, demographic, and logistical considerations in conducting inspections - Cultural factors (e.g., language barriers, young people purchasing for their elders) - Issues regarding sources of tobacco under tribal jurisdiction - Other challenges (Please list.)
+Advisory Board" to increase merchant education utilizing the limited resources available.
+Also, we need to work with our enforcement agency to develop webbased training on merchant education.
+Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors ☐ Issues regarding the balance of inspections conducted by youth inspectors age 15 and under ☐ Issues regarding the balance of inspections conducted by one gender of youth inspectors Geographic, demographic, and logistical considerations in conducting inspections To address the issues surrounding the rural areas of the state, our enforcement agency agents will have to strategically plan how to most efficiently inspect outlets in the rural areas.
+Agents are knowledgeable of the areas that they inspect, and before they begin inspections have mapped out the most efficient route to conduct inspections.
+Cultural factors (e.g., language barriers, young people purchasing for their elders) ☐ Issues regarding sources of tobacco under tribal jurisdiction

+Other challenges (Please list.)